synacktiv/bip/docs/general/overview.rst

 .. module:: bip.gui

 Plugins using Bip should all inherit from the class :class:`BipPlugin`.
-Those plugins are different from the IDA plugin and are loaded and called by the :class:`BipPluginManager`.
+Those plugins are different from the IDA plugins and are loaded and called by the :class:`BipPluginManager`.
 Each plugin is identified by its class name and those should be unique.
 Bip can be used with standard plugin but most of the ``bip.gui`` implementation is linked to the use of :class:`BipPlugin`.
 For